its-gucci/partially-observed-neural-processes/README.md

 Create a directory named `data` and download the CT scan data from [this link](https://drive.google.com/drive/folders/1SVHKRQXiRb98q4KHVEbj8eoWxjNS2QLW) and put it into the `data` folder.

+## Experiments

+In `2D_CT_Recon.ipynb`, we provide an example of how our AttnLNP model for 2D CT Reconstruction was trained and evaluated.

+## Acknowledgements

 Our implementation leverages the [Neural Process Family repository](https://github.com/YannDubs/Neural-Process-Family):
 ```
 @misc{dubois2020npf,